milvus-io/milvus/docs/design_docs/index_design.md

 Meta is used to record the state of the index.

-- Revision: The number of times IndexMeta has been changed in ETCD.
-It's the same as Event.Kv.Version in ETCD.
+- Revision: The number of times IndexMeta has been changed in etcd.
+It's the same as Event.Kv.Version in etcd.
-  When IndexCoord watches the IndexMeta in ETCD is changed, can compare `revision` and Event.Kv.Versionto determine this modification of IndexMeta is caused by IndexCoord or IndexNode.
+  When IndexCoord watches the IndexMeta in etcd is changed, can compare `revision` and Event.Kv.Versionto determine this modification of IndexMeta is caused by IndexCoord or IndexNode.
 If it is caused by IndexNode, the Meta in IndexCoord must be updated.